HaroldMills/Vesper/docs/tutorial.rst

 metadata for a monitoring setup with only one station.
 Another file is named ``Two Stations.yaml`` and describes a small monitoring network with two stations.
-We will not use the two-station file in this tutorial, but it's provided as an example of how to specify metadata for more than one station.
+We will not use the two-station file in this tutorial, but we provide it as an example of how to specify metadata for more than one station.

 To import metadata into your archive: